prophetarmed/nicotine-docker/README.md

 ## Known caveats

 - The dialogue box on first boot is pretty much unusable.
-A workaround is to manually edit the config file after the first run, and then restart the Docker container.
+A workaround is to manually edit the config file after the first run with your username and password, and then restart the Docker container.